Joe Abercrombie

-Joseph Edward Abercrombie (born December 31, 1974) is a British author of epic fantasy books and a film editor.
+Joseph Edward Abercrombie (born 31 December 1974) is an English author of epic fantasy books and a film editor.
 He is the author of The First Law and The Age of Madness trilogies, as well as other fantasy books in the same setting, and a trilogy of young adult novels.
 His novel Half a King won the 2015 Locus Award for best young adult book.

 Life and education

 Abercrombie was born in Lancaster, Lancashire, England.
 He was educated at Lancaster Royal Grammar School and Manchester University, where he studied psychology.
 He has a wife, Lou.

 Abercrombie has been an avid player of video games since his childhood.
 In an interview with Edge magazine, Abercrombie stated that video games have been a big influence on his writing, including early interest in text-based adventure games and historically based strategy games such as Civilization and Age of Empires.
 Other favourite games of Abercrombie's include Elite, Dungeon Master, Street Fighter II, and Red Dead Redemption.